Bogdanp/personal-website/content/post/racket-web-server-guide.md

 ### `dispatch-files`

 This dispatcher can be used to serve files off of the filesystem.
-You can combine in with the other dispatchers to generate a server that can either serve files off of the filesystem or fall back to a
+You can combine it with the other dispatchers to generate a server that can either serve files off of the filesystem or fall back to a
 servlet: